RubberDuckCollector/lanugage-learning/README.md

 ### German

+- GCSE:
-- GCSE: Cards are my own from AQA GCSE Higher 9-1
+    - Cards are my own from AQA GCSE Higher 9-1
+- A Level:
+    - AS:
+        - Cards are my own from AQA A Level Year 1 and AS German
+    - A2:
+        - Cards are my own from AQA A Level Year 2 German